 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-Have you ever thought about owning a cabin, nestled deep in the woods?
-Building a tiny home shed or a shed cabin may be a great option!
-Using a garden shed as your tiny home is an affordable way to build a cabin and it also keeps the building process very simple.
-This post will cover all that you need to know about building a tiny house shed off the grid!
-Let’s dive into the tiny house!!
+Have you ever considered owning a cabin nestled deep in the woods?
+Turning a shed into a tiny house may be a great option!
+Using a garden shed is an affordable way to build a cabin or tiny home and keeps the building process very simple.

 When the pandemic started, building a tiny home shed cabin was not even something our family had thought would happen.
-We had vacation property that we pulled our trailer to each year but we weren’t planning to build a cabin on it.
+We had vacation property that we pulled our trailer each year, but we weren’t planning to build a cabin on it.
 The year the pandemic started, we were planning an adventure of a lifetime to Europe with our children.
 Then C____ began… it changed so much for so many.

-Choosing a Location for a Shed Cabin
+Choosing a Location for a Tiny House

 • Sunlight for Solar – If solar is going to be your main source of power, you will want optimal sun exposure for your panels.